yaapu/FrskyTelemetryScript/README.md

 ## Compilation

-To compile your own version you must first preprocess the SOURCES/yaapu0.lua script with the pproc.lua preprocessor.
+To compile your own version you must first preprocess the SOURCES/yaapu0.lua scripts with the pproc.lua preprocessor.
 Details on the preprocessor can be found [here](https://gist.github.com/incinirate/d52e03f453df94a65e1335d9c36d114e)

 You need a working lua interpreter for this to work.